giridhar7632/parallaxEffect/README.md

 That's it!
 You can add any number of layers for the document and call the `parallax` function.
 This is the _parallax effect_.
 These are the main basic principle of Parallax effect.
 You can modify the function `parallax` and get the result you want.

-Let's try another method of applying parallax.
+Let's try another way for applying parallax.

 ## Horizontal Parallax